-Reclaimed parquet flooring:
+Reclaimed parquet flooring

 Columbian Pine (Pseudotsuga menziesii)

 The wood has clear growth ring definition and this produces a distinct lined pattern.
 In quarter-sawn pieces, the grain is typically straight and plain.
 In flat-sawn pieces, the wood can have exaggerated grain patterns.
 It is often confused with Pitch Pine – here is a link to our blog on the differences.

 The colour is pale to mid brown with sometimes a red or pink tinge.
 It glues well, staining can be a bit patchy, but polishing produces good results.
 Some parquet may develop a slight pinkish to salmon colour when finished with some products.
-Columbian Pine has a pleasant odour when being worked.
+This species has a pleasant, slightly spicy odour.